 If the contractor wants to use a mix for two different contract binder grades, then a separate mix ID and balanced mix design test results are required for both contract binder grades.

 For example, a contractor wants to use a single mix design for both PG70-22 and PG76-22 then two mix design IDs will be issued.
 Balanced mix design test results showing the mix meets both contract binder grades will need to be submitted as well.

+BMD testing results only, not entire volumetric analysis.

 If CT index tested at 1/3000 tons, how many tests are needed for 3200 tons?
 4600 tons?